Independent & Expert Mattress Reviews — Affiliate Disclosure

 Key Points:

-• Higher spring counts (1000+ double, 2000+ king) generally indicate better support
+• Higher spring counts generally improve support consistency

-• Reinforced edges prevent sagging and roll-off
+• Reinforced edges reduce sagging over time

 Trial Periods and Warranties